Federal Reserve raises key interest rate 0.75% as it tries to calm inflation

 "The labor market is extremely tight, and inflation is much too high," Federal Reserve Chairman Jerome Powell said in a press conference Wednesday.

-"My colleagues and I are acutely aware that inflation poses hardship, especially to those least able to meet their basic needs," he said.
+"My colleagues and I are acutely aware that high inflation imposes significant hardship, especially on those least able to meet the higher costs of essentials like food, housing, and transportation," he said.

 Powell said the Fed is likely to continue raising rates, in increments of 0.5% or 0.75%, as it tries to tamp down demand for labor.
 Cooling the job market should reduce wage growth, helping to mute price increases, Powell said.